Taseko Mines, Ltd. – Consensus Indicates Potential 133.3% Upside

-Taseko Mines, Ltd. found using ticker (TGB) have now 3 analysts covering the stock.
+Taseko Mines, Ltd. with ticker code (TGB) now have 3 analysts covering the stock.
 The analyst consensus points to a rating of ‘Hold’.
 The target price ranges between 2.34 and 1.79 calculating the average target price we see 2.03.
-Given that the stocks previous close was at 0.87 this indicates there is a potential upside of 133.3%.
-There is a 50 day moving average of 0.73 while the 200 day moving average is 0.47.
-The market capitalisation for the company is $213m.
-You can visit the company’s website by visiting: http://www.tasekomines.com
+Given that the stocks previous close was at 0.87 this is indicating there is a potential upside of 133.3%.
+There is a 50 day moving average of 0.73 and the 200 day MA is 0.47.
+The company has a market capitalisation of $213m.
+Find out more information at: http://www.tasekomines.com

 Taseko Mines Limited, a mining company, acquires, develops, and operates mineral properties.
 The company explores for copper, molybdenum, gold, niobium, and silver deposits.
 It holds 75% interest in the Gibraltar mine located in British Columbia.
 The company also holds 100% interest in Yellowhead copper project, the Aley niobium project, the Harmony Gold Project, and the New Prosperity gold and copper project situated in British Columbia; and the Florence copper project located in Arizona.
 Taseko Mines Limited was incorporated in 1966 and is headquartered in Vancouver, Canada.